Introduction to 100 Days to Walk with the Spirit

 Introduction: The introduction simply introduces the exercise for the morning.

-1. Today’s Thought
+Today’s Thought

-In this second step, you will analyze the thought for the day in your mind by employing Rudyard Kipling’s “six honest serving men: what, why, when, how, where, and who.”
-For example: What do I consider to be the main point of todays thought?
+In this first step, you will analyze the thought for the day and the ensuing discussion in your mind by employing Rudyard Kipling’s “six honest serving men: what, why, when, how, where, and who.”
+For example: What do I consider to be the main point of today’s thought?
 Who is involved in what is described?
 Where will this happen?
-What is the timeframe for what has been described?
+When will this happen?
 Why is this important for me?
-How does this impact me in every day life as a Christ follower?
+How does this impact me in everyday life as a Christ follower?
 These examples are simply that, examples.
-Use the words as you see fit.
+Use the six words or the principles they reflect as you see fit to better understand the thought for the day.

-3. Your Thoughts
+2. Record Your Thoughts

-You are strongly encouraged to write out your thoughts from your reflection upon the Scripture passage and the explanatory material.
-You could write in the space provided if you are using a printed copy, or you could write in a separate notebook or journal.
+Writing down your thoughts from your analysis of the daily thought, Scripture passages, and discussion provides a powerful exercise to understand and remember the thought for the day.
+You could write in the space provided if you are using a printed copy of the exercise, or you could write in a separate notebook or journal.
 Studies have shown that writing in cursive activates both the right and left hemispheres of the brain so that learning is reinforced through the exercise of both hemispheres.
 If you never learned cursive or don’t want to use it, print, type or dictate, but get it down on paper or digits—write!

-• You can use 3x5 cards to write down the seven thoughts or actions to take with you or use Post-it notes to put up as reminders around the house
+• You can use 3x5 cards to write down the seven thoughts or actions to take with you or use Post-it notes to put up as reminders around the house.

 • Choose thoughts and actions that are personal and relational to grow your relationship with the Holy Spirit by engaging him in conversation about what you learned.